MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/fetch-id.md

 Choose to subscribe your app to user-level notifications for getting transcripts of a particular user's meeting event.
 When a meeting is scheduled for that user, your app is notified.
 Your app can receive meeting notifications using calendar events as well.

-For subscribing your app to calendar events, see [Change notifications for Outlook resources in Microsoft Graph](/graph/outlook-change-notifications-overview).
+For subscribing your app to calendar events, see [change notifications for Outlook resources in Microsoft Graph](/graph/outlook-change-notifications-overview).

 Use the following example to subscribe to user-level notifications: